www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

             * [x] Execute JMH test in daily CI.
             * [x] Check performance without runtime checks. -> This is already the case via the current IDE config.
     * [ ] Check modification counts.
+        * [ ] Create a faster version of ThenAtLeastRater, which rating is slightly incorrect on an individual line level, but is correct on the GroupId level.
+          -> It is called ThenAtLeastFastRater.
     * [ ] INLINE_STANDARD_FACTORIES does not seem to be active.
     * [ ] A table's removeAny of the first then constraint node majorly worsens the runtime performance.
     * [ ] The lookup system is crazy.